 She loves road trips and enjoys music/dance and drama.
 She is happily married to Anbu and has three adorable children Meshach, Josiah & Lillian.
 The family worships at All Saints and are all dedicated altar servers.

 Angela is a retired teacher and librarian, spending the last 23 years of work at the National Library of Australia.

-Angela is a volunteer in the Parish Office and currently works there every Thursday.
+Angela is a volunteer in the Parish Office and currently works there on Wednesday mornings.
 Her main tasks include organising baptisms, preparing the weekly Fold and the E-news.

 Angela is a widow who enjoys spending time with her grandchildren, working as a volunteer for the Lifeline Bookfairs, doing tai chi, reading and gardening.